Corporate privacy notice

 If we rely on your consent to use your personal information, you have the right to remove it at any time.
 If you want to remove your consent, please contact the Data Protection Officer and tell us which service you are using so we can deal with your request.

-Where the council is legally required to retain your information we may not be able to delete your data and we will advise you of what is being retained and why.
+Where we are legally required to retain your information we may not be able to delete your data and we will advise you of what is being retained and why.

 We may also be legally required to share your personal data with law enforcement bodies such as the police, government authorities and other organisations, for the prevention and detection of crime or fraud.